License agreement for the use of the MailUp Platform

 MailUp shall process Client Personal Data in order to provide the Processor Services in accordance with the instructions contained in the Data Processing Agreement.

-Depending on the Processor Services chosen in the Contract, Client Personal Data may include the following.
+Depending on the Data Processor Services chosen in the Agreement, Client Personal Data may include the following.

 Personal data processed